Alizapride

 Alizapride (Litican, Plitican, Superan, Vergentan) is a dopamine antagonist with prokinetic and antiemetic effects used in the treatment of nausea and vomiting, including postoperative nausea and vomiting.
 It is structurally related to metoclopramide and other benzamides.

 Mechanism

-Alizapride acts on the vomiting center by blocking D2 dopamine receptors.
+Alizapride blocks D2 dopamine receptors in the vomiting center.

 Since alizapride is able to cross the blood-brain barrier, adverse effects may include temporary extrapyramidal motor disorders such as acute dystonia and dyskinesia.

 It has a plasma half-life of 3 hours.

 Synthesis

 The synthesis of Alizapride happens in multiple steps:

 4-Aminosalicylic acid is first methylated using dimethyl sulfate.
 A nitro group is then introduced that is reduced using Raney nickel to afford an amino group.
 The two amino groups are then closed to a triazole ring using sodium nitrite and hydrochloric acid.
 This is then condensed with 1-allyl-2-aminomethylpyrrolidine to afford Alizapride.